Ensuring your respondents are fully engaged and paying attention to your survey questions is always...

 Managing the Limitations of Quantitative Data

 Quantitative data can provide valuable insights but doesn't always paint a complete picture of a phenomenon, especially when inexpertly collected.
-For example, while it's true that respondents easily misinterpret poorly thought out survey questions, even the best survey questions only capture how a respondent feels about a specific subject at the moment they answer the survey question.
+For example, while it's true that respondents easily misinterpret poorly thought-out survey questions, even the best survey questions only capture how a respondent feels about a specific subject at the moment they answer the survey question.
 If survey responses aren't assessed with the possibility of misinterpretation factored in, the resulting data may lead those attempting to gain actionable insight astray.
 In addition, quantitative data can be biased if the sample group surveyed is not representative of the population as a whole.
 To compensate, enterprises need carefully executed surveys designed with a comprehensive understanding of survey bias.
-Working with an expert partner like IntelliSurvey mitigates the above effects to the full extent possible and yields datasets that are as accurate and representative as possible.
+Working with an expert market research partner like IntelliSurvey mitigates the above effects to the full extent possible and yields datasets that are as accurate and representative as possible.

-Quantitative Data Clean Up
+Quantitative Data Clean-Up

 Once gathered, raw quantitative data must be cleaned and prepared before proceeding with the analysis.
 Why?
 Because real-world data is chaotic and full of errors, which can lead to inaccurate results if left uncorrected.
 Cleaning and preparing data is no small task, but it's just one of many things streamlined by IntelliSurvey's powerful proprietary software.
 When cleaning up data, eliminating bad-quality respondents and cheaters is critical.
 Our CheatSweep™ algorithm identifies and flags data provided by bad actors so it doesn't appear in your reports or count towards quotas.
-At IntelliSurvey, we own all of the software we use and have finetuned our technology over 20+ years for the express purpose of quality market research.
+At IntelliSurvey, we own all of the survey software we use and have finetuned our technology over 20+ years for the express purpose of quality market research.
 As a result, our data clean-up is second to none, ensuring that we generate only top-quality, actionable datasets for our clients.

 Research Methodologies For Quantitative Data Analysis

-There are a variety of ways to analyze quantitative data, below is an overview of some of the most common methodologies.
+There are a variety of ways to analyze quantitative data.
+Below is an overview of some of the most common methodologies.